Job searching begins at Jobcentre Plus. They have branches in almost every major city throughout the United Kingdom.

 YOUR CRIMINAL RECORDS: There are several ways you can request a copy of your criminal record.
 Check how to apply for a copy of your own criminal record and what documents you need to provide.

 CONTACT INFORMATION: Jobcentre Plus is a UK-wide employment agency funded by the government.
-This guide lists all the Jobcentre Plus contact details you need for appointments and claims.
+Find out how to contact Jobcentre Plus to make an appointment or a claim.

 NEA GUIDE: The UK Government first introduced New Enterprise Allowance in April 2011.
 The NEA scheme assists unemployed people who are looking to start up in business.